 - Discuss reverse current and reverse breakdown

-As mentioned, a diode is made from a small piece of semiconductor material, usually silicon, in which half is doped as a p region and half is doped as n region with a pn junction and depletion region in between.
+As mentioned, a diode is made from a small piece of semiconductor material, usually, silicon, in which half is doped as a p region, and half is doped as n region with a PN junction and depletion region in between.

 The p region is called the anode and is connected to a conductive terminal.
 The n is called the cathode and is connected to a second conductive terminal.
-The basic diode structure and schematic symbol are shown in above figure.
+The basic diode structure and schematic symbol are shown in the above figure.